chibiboba/JS-120/JS 129/Specifics Study Guide.md

 ##### Implications

+-  Objects hold a reference to their prototype objects.
+If the object's prototype changes in some way, the changes are observable in the inheriting object as well.

 - This means that inherited objects can never alter prototype properties ( downstream objects can't alter upstream properties)
 - But altering a prototype object's property alters the property of an inherited object, because inherited objects are using prototype chain to look up the value of property.
 - Property assignment creates a new "own" property in the object.